-Our compensation program is designed to reward high levels of performance at the company and individual levels.
+Our compensation program is designed to reward high levels of performance at the Company and individual levels.
 Our key executive incentive compensation components currently consist of cash bonuses and equity grants, both of which are designed to reward our company-wide performance and superior individual performance.
 In addition, given the volatility of our industry and the impact that volatility has on our variable pay, we strive to provide competitive base salaries in order to ensure a baseline level of stable income and health and welfare benefits in order to promote the well-being of our executives.

 Our Chief Executive Officer reviews the performance of each of his direct reports on an ongoing basis.
-Based on this continual assessment of performance, our Chief Executive Officer makes recommendations regarding the compensation (other than his own) of our executive officers.
+Based on this continual assessment of performance, our Chief Executive Officer makes recommendations to the Compensation Committee regarding the compensation (other than his own) of our executive officers.

 Our compensation program is designed to reward performance rather than longevity of service.
 We do not maintain a pension program for our NEOs.
-Our U.S.-based NEOs are eligible to participate in the 401(k) Plan, which is generally available to U.S. employees, and consistent with local market practices in Korea, Mr. Shin, who resides and works in Korea, participates in a defined contribution plan (the "Korean DC Plan") offered to executives of Amkor Technology Korea, Inc. ("ATK").
+Our U.S.-based NEOs are eligible to participate in the 401(k) Plan, which is generally available to U.S. employees.
 All salary increases and non-benefit related compensation other than base salary are structured in a manner that rewards performance, not length of service.

 Our long-term incentive program has historically consisted of grants of stock options, RSUs, and RSAs that vest over time and PSUs that vest based on the attainment of performance goals.
 The intrinsic nature of a stock option is that it will only provide value to the executives to the extent our stock price increases over the life of the stock option.
 RSAs and RSUs provide a base level of long-term incentive compensation vesting over time that promotes the retention of key employees and ties executive compensation to the creation of long-term stockholder value through appreciation in the Company's stock price.
 The Compensation Committee believes that PSUs strengthen the link between executive pay and Company performance and reward executives for achievement of the Company's long-term performance goals.
-The PSUs allow up to a 200% target payout based on the degree to which a basic cumulative earnings per share ("EPS") performance goal is achieved for performance during a two-year performance period.
-For the PSUs granted in 2021, the performance period began on January 1, 2021 and ended on December 31, 2022 (the "2021 Performance Period"), and the performance period for the PSUs granted in 2022 began on January 1, 2022 and will end on December 31, 2023 (the "2022 Performance Period").
-The Company believes that increasing multi-year EPS will benefit stockholders with stock price growth or other capital returns.
-For a detailed discussion of the EPS performance goal for the PSUs, please refer to the Grants of Plan-Based Awards Table.
+The PSUs granted on February 16, 2023 (the "February 2023 PSUs") allow up to a 200% target payout based on the degree to which a basic cumulative earnings per share performance goal is achieved for the 2023-2024 Performance Period.
+For the PSUs granted on February 24, 2022, the performance period began on January 1, 2022 and ended on December 31, 2023 (the "2022-2023 Performance Period").
+The Company believes that increasing multi-year earnings per share will benefit stockholders with stock price growth or other capital returns.